sablier-labs/docs/docs/concepts/06-glossary.md

 ## Gas Fee

-Transaction fee paid to the blockchain miners/validators in the native token.
-This fee is only paid during deposits and withdrawals.
+[Gas fees](https://www.investopedia.com/terms/g/gas-ethereum.asp) are transaction fees paid to the blockchain validators in native tokens such as ETH.
+Sablier Labs does not take any cut from this.

+Gas is paid only when streams are created, canceled, transferred, or withdrawn from.
+It does not accrue in real-time.

 ## Lockup